 You Control Your Investment

 When you buy a rental property as an investment; YOU are directly responsible for the investment returns.
 Rental property investment returns depends on your skills to find a great deal, negotiate a deal.
 Or fix up the property increasing the value.
+Or use value add real estate strategies to create additional income streams.
 Or your photography and copy writing skills to attract a great tenant.
 Or your management skills in keeping a great tenant.
 Or all of the above.

 Contrast this with stocks where you have no control on the returns.
 I could do all the research and pick Tesla as part of my Moonshot Investing portfolio.
 But Elon could send a tweet causing the price to drop.
 Nothing is in my control with stocks.

 Rental properties provide a steady cash flow.
 Rental income generates a passive income stream .